adamtilson/ense375/lab-4/lab-doc.md

 ## Integration Testing

 While we do not typically test other libraries that we are using, we may want to write tests to ensure that we are using them properly.
-This is a competent integration test, which is somewhere between unit tests and system integration tests.
+This is a component integration test, which is somewhere between unit tests and system integration tests.

 ## Assignment